DEADB17/live-reload/README.md

 ```
 Usage:

-  live-reload [<path>...] --port=somePort --delay=someDelay
+  live-reload [<path>...] --port=somePort --host=someHost
+              --delay=someDelay
               --key=<path-to-key-file> --cert=<path-to-crt-file>

-    Runs a live-reload server on the port.
-It listens to changes
+    Runs a live-reload server on the host and port.
+It listens to
-        on one or more paths and sends reload commands to any
+        changes on one or more paths and sends reload commands to
-        browser connected to it.
+        any browser connected to it.

     If a delay is set then it will send the command once the
         file has changed and the delay has elapsed.
 This is